Sourav356/Python-Solutions/README.md

 ## Introduction

 This repository contains Python solutions to a variety of coding challenges.
 Each solution is self-contained and addresses a specific problem.
-Feel free to explore the `problems` directory for individual problem solutions.
+Feel free to explore the `repository` for individual problem solutions.

 ## How to Use